Required Licenses

 Insurance Requirements

-- Commercial Auto Insurance: Necessary for vehicles used in the business, covering accidents and damages while on the job.
+- Commercial Auto Insurance: Necessary for vehicles used in the cleanout process, covering any accidents or damage involving business vehicles.

 Training Certifications